tradr-project/tensorflow_ros_cpp/README.md

 See below for more detail about each of the installation types and how to set them up.

+## Note for `rosdep` users

+If you're managing dependencies via `rosdep`, it is likely that you do not want it to try to install the optional dependencies (currently `python-tensorflow-pip` and `tensorflow_catkin`).
+In such case, add the following to the rosdep call:

+    rosdep install ... --skip-keys=tensorflow_catkin --skip-keys=python-tensorflow-pip

 ## Tested compatible versions

 If you successfully used this package on an untested configuration (marked with `?`), please, [tell us](https://github.com/tradr-project/tensorflow_ros_cpp/issues).